 The St. John’s curriculum defies the conventional separation of human knowledge at most colleges.
-Students discover the myriad connections between literature, science, philosophy, math, music, and language by reading the books that investigated and established these disciplines.
+Through our one interdisciplinary major in the liberal arts, all students discover the myriad connections between literature, science, philosophy, math, music, and language by reading the books that investigated and established these disciplines.
+This all-required curriculum prepares students for a world in which adaptability and change will be central to both personal and professional well-being.

-St. John’s offers a bachelor’s degree in liberal arts.
-If the St. John’s program were to be analyzed by credits into major and minors it would correspond to two majors, one in history of mathematics and science, and the other in philosophy, including metaphysics, ethics, and political theory.
+St. John’s bachelor’s degree is also in the liberal arts.
+If the St. John’s Program were to be analyzed in credit hours to constitute traditional majors and minors, the coursework would correspond to two majors: one in history of mathematics and science, and the other in philosophy, including metaphysics, ethics, and political theory.
 The minors would be in classical studies and comparative literature.
 Beyond these fields, students also explore language, history, politics, law, economics, music, art, theology, math, science, and psychology.

 Remember, St. John’s students don’t have to choose subjects—Johnnies study them all.